marcossantiago/kubernetes-workshop/03_productionize.md

 ---

-### Add Resources to the k8s-real-demo service
+### Add Resources to the Real App service

-* Add a resources section to the Deployment
+* Add a resources section to the back-end Deployment
 * Add Limits and Requests for memory and CPU
 * Apply the updated config
 * Trigger high CPU on our app via the `/mineBitcoin` endpoint and verify the CPU limit is respected